jamesshore/ergotest/docs/automation_api.md

 Run the tests in the test suite.
 (See the [test API](test_api.md) for details.)
 Does *not* detect infinite loops or uncaught exceptions.

-Use `options` to provide configuration data to the tests or specify a callback for reporting test progress.
+Use `options` to provide configuration data to the tests and otherwise customize your test run.

 [Back to top](#automation-api)